mykelalvis/FT/Traveller/WORKING/Mongoose/Central Supply Catalogue Update 2023/Central Supply Catalog.md

 tanks (600 litres each), food storage containers, a small galley and freshers.
 This central unit supports up to four cabin modules which connect to it in a variety of ways.
-All modules are six metres long by four metres wide by three metres high, or 72 cubic metres, and can be placed end-to-end, side-to-side or even stacked, although this can result in stability problems.
+All modules are six meters long by four meters wide by three meters high, or 72 cubic meters, and can be placed end-to-end, side-to-side or even stacked, although this can result in stability problems.